Wordfence Bug Bounty Program — Terms and Conditions

 3. Company must be the only organization a Researcher submits the Vulnerability to, and the Vulnerability must not be previously disclosed elsewhere, in order to be eligible for Reward Payment as set forth in the Wordfence Bug Bounty Reward Payment Schedule.

-1. Vulnerabilities should be considered confidential until they have been published in the Wordfence Intelligence vulnerability database.
+1. Vulnerabilities will be considered confidential until they have been published in the Wordfence Intelligence vulnerability database.

-2. If details are shared with a third party while in the responsible disclosure period, a Researcher will be given a warning for the first offense.
-Additional offenses may result in the Researcher being banned from participating in the program.
+2. If you share details of the Vulnerability with a third party while the company is conducting the responsible disclosure process, you will be given a warning for the first offense.
+Additional offenses may result in you being banned from participating in the program.

 2. Eligibility and Reward Payment

-1. For any submitted Vulnerability to be eligible for Reward Payment, it must be within the bug bounty program scope outlined in the section titled “Bug Bounty Program Scope” below.
+1. For any submitted Vulnerability to be eligible for Reward Payment, the Vulnerability must be within the bug bounty program scope outlined in the section titled “Bug Bounty Program Scope” below, and the Vulnerability must be Validated as set forth in Section 2(b) of the Wordfence Bug Bounty Program Submission Release.

 2. Any Vulnerability may be rejected or returned to the Researcher if it is missing complete details that help validate and confirm the existence of the Vulnerability.